 Whether you are a seasoned thru-hiker looking for a new challenge, or a newbie to the world of hiking, looking to challenge yourself, Ireland certainly has something for you!

-The lads over at Hiiker App helped to put together a list of walks to explore Ireland in 2021.
+The lads over at Hiiker App helped to put together a list of walks to explore Ireland during Great Outdoors Month in June.

 Although a fairly small country, Ireland certainly packs a punch when it comes to hiking trails, having some of the best in the world.
 With 40-plus National Waymarked Trials, showcasing stunning landscapes and covering over 2,485 miles, this is a country begging to be discovered on foot - if you can tolerate the rain that is!